sphinx-doc/sphinx/doc/extdev/event_callbacks.rst

    :param app: :class:`.Sphinx`
    :param relative_path: :class:`~pathlib.Path`
       representing the included file
-      relative to the :term:`source directory`
+      relative to the :term:`source directory`.
    :param parent_docname: ``str``
       of the document name that
       contains the :dudir:`include` directive.